UME-R1: Exploring Reasoning-Driven Generative Multimodal Embeddings: Comparative Examples of Reasoning-Driven Generative and Discriminative Embeddings

-Figures \ref{fig:gen_disc_example1}, \ref{fig:gen_disc_example2}, \ref{fig:gen_disc_example3}, and \ref{fig:gen_disc_example4} present several comparative examples of generative and discriminative embeddings.
-It can be observed that generative embeddings are capable of producing effective reasoning and summaries, thereby facilitating the generation of higher-quality embeddings.
+Figures \ref{fig:gen_disc_example1}, \ref{fig:gen_disc_example2}, \ref{fig:gen_disc_example3}, and \ref{fig:gen_disc_example4} present several comparative examples of reasoning-driven generative and discriminative embeddings.
+It can be observed that reasoning-driven generative embeddings are capable of producing effective reasoning and summaries, thereby facilitating the generation of higher-quality embeddings.
+For example, as shown in Figure \ref{fig:gen_disc_example1}, UME-R1 first engages in reasoning.
+The intermediate thought process includes: \emph{"Wait, I think the key is that the food in question is the hot dog … so the name of the food not white is the hot dog."} As a result, the final summary directly produces \emph{"hot dog"}, yielding a higher-quality embedding and enabling correct retrieval results.

 \FloatBarrier